 Victims should contact the Pineville Police Department by dialing 911 from a campus telephone.
 Victims may also choose to report the incident to Campus Security at 318-308-6505 or 7233 from a campus telephone.
-Louisiana College, in accordance with college policy, will file all necessary documents with the Pineville Police Department upon receiving a complaint of sexual assault.
+Louisiana Christian University, in accordance with college policy, will file all necessary documents with the Pineville Police Department upon receiving a complaint of sexual assault.

 |Thorough||Prompt||End the discrimination|